-Directions to campus should take you to the corner of Benton and Brainard.
-Please use the map below to find performance venues.
-(Printable PDF)
+Directions to campus should take you to the corner of Benton Avenue and Brainard Street.
+Please click on the map below to find performance venues.

 Wentz Concert Hall and Fine Arts Center (#22), 171 E. Chicago Avenue.
 This cultural and architectural jewel features Wentz Concert Hall, a spectacular 617-seat auditorium with world-class acoustics.

-The Bartley and Maricela Madden Theatre (#22), a versatile 150-seat black box experimental theatre adjacent to Wentz Concert Hall in the Fine Arts Center, 171 E. Chicago Avenue.
+The Bartley and Maricela Madden Theatre (#22), 171 E. Chicago Avenue.
+This versatile 150-seat black box experimental theatre is adjacent to Wentz Concert Hall in the Fine Arts Center.

 Theatre at Meiley-Swallow Hall (#13), 31 S. Ellsworth Street.
 Renovated and modernized in 2007, the former Grace Evangelical Church features a 239-seat theatre with a thrust stage for musical and theatre productions.

 Pfeiffer Hall (#14), 310 E. Benton Avenue.
-Theatrical productions, recitals, choral and instrumental performances are hosted throughout the year at this historic west suburban magnet for the arts.
-Built in 1926, it features a 1,057-seat auditorium with main-floor seating for 588 and balcony seating for 469.
+Built in 1926, this historic west suburban magnet for the arts features a 1,057-seat auditorium for theatrical productions, recitals, choral and instrumental performances.

 Smith Hall in Old Main (#10), 30 N. Brainard Street.

 Art galleries include the Schoenherr Gallery in the Wentz Concert Hall and Fine Arts Center (#22); the Meiley-Swallow Hall Gallery (#13); and the Oesterle Library Gallery (#6), 320 E. School Street.